aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 ```

 If you were given a task to detect malicious requests to this application most
-likely you would like to observe the "normal" requests for a while.
+likely you would like to observe the benign requests for a while.
 After taking
 a look at some requests to a number of endpoints in the application, you would have
 a general idea of the structure and features of benign requests.